Dr Peverelli teaches course in Renmin Summer School

 Grand Finale of the training program

-Kees Kouwenaar and Peter Peverelli of VU University successfully ended the first round of the training program 'Internationalisation of Academic Research' in Dalian, October 21.
+Kees Kouwenaar and Peter Peverelli of VU Amsterdam successfully ended the first round of the training program 'Internationalisation of Academic Research' in Dalian, October 21.
 All participants received their certificate, after having presented their internationalization plans.
 The Chinese co-organizer was very pleased with the program and had already invited a number of participants for the second round that will take place in 2016 as observers.

 Dr. Peverelli joins Amsterdam Research Project

-VCRC's Dr. Peverelli has been appointed coordinator for the Amsterdam Research Project (ARP) an annual market research and consulting trip to an emerging market by final-year students of the Faculty.
+VCRC's Dr. Peverelli has been appointed coordinator for the Amsterdam Research Project (ARP) an annual market research and consulting trip to an emerging market by final-year students of the School.
 This year China has been selected as the venue for ARP.
 See our Forum page for more information.

 Vrije Universiteit celebrates Chinese New Year